neurobioinfo/scrnabox/README.md

 - step 8, Differetial gene expression (DEG): DEG can be done in different ways, here we run the function FindAllMarkers to compute a ranking for the highly differential genes in each cluster which determines the genes differentially expressed between each cluster and the rest of the cells.
 Then define contrast to run statistical tests to study the phenotype and genotypes.
 - step 9, Enrichment analysis: in this step, we obtain list of significant genes using enrichment methods.

-The step 1 - Step 8 can be done using [scrnabox.svn](https://github.com/neurobioinfo/scrnabox/tree/main/scrnabox.svn), the step 9 should can done using scrnaboxR, see [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/scrnaboxrmd/practice.md).
+The step 1 - Step 8 can be done using [scrnabox.svn](https://github.com/neurobioinfo/scrnabox/tree/main/scrnabox.svn), the step 9 can done using scrnaboxR, see [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/scrnaboxrmd/practice.md).

 #### Non-hashtaq
 Ongoing